7 Reflections From 30 Years in Business

 6 – Planning, Process, & Performance Tracking

 Developing systems and processes for the business ensures that we’re actually aiming for the vision we’ve taken the time to plan for.
 It’s common for a company’s marketing material to tout its commitment to quality, customer service, and excellence.
 But how exactly do they accomplish these lofty goals?
 And how are they measuring up to the goal?
 The reality is that what gets tracked, gets done.
 Every organization should have key performance indicators and management should know at any given time how they’re tracking.
-Having full visibility into all aspects of the business provides the ability to make data-driven decisions.
+Having complete visibility into all aspects of the business provides the ability to make data-driven decisions.

 Tracking should involve the entire team.
 Everyone should have responsibilities for which their performance is tracked.
 Standard Operating Procedures provide guidelines for all team members and make it easier to on-board new employees.